 Welcome to Bristol A Cappella!

 Here’s some important information for potential new members.
-If you’ve got any questions after reading this summary, please speak to the Membership Secretary or a Section Leader (SL) at your first rehearsal, or email email@example.com
+If you’ve got any questions after reading this summary, please speak to the membership coordinator or a section leader at your first rehearsal, or email email@example.com.

-Once you’ve passed the audition process, you’ll become a full member of the Bristol A Cappella chorus and we’ll present you with a certificate, a shiny name badge, and sort out uniform for you.
+Once you’ve passed the audition, you’ll become a full member of the chorus and we’ll present you with a certificate, a shiny name badge, and lend out your uniform.

 We learn around six to eight new songs each year.
 Although we work on the musicality of songs in rehearsal, you’re expected to learn the notes in your own time and put in some practice at home during the week.

 Every year we try to take part in a major competition and put on several large shows, plus we take on a number of gig bookings from busking to private engagements.
 We also schedule three or more weekend coaching sessions spaced throughout the year where outside specialists help improve our techniques and performance.